Invited talk · RoboARCH @ ICRA 2026 · Vienna · 5 June 2026

 Generate many · Score in batch · Reduce with structure

-2. Replace pointer-heavy control flow with dense algebra.
+2. Replace pointer-chasing control flow (classical OMPL-style search) with dense algebra.

 What this is not